 Philippians 4:13

 Share what you know to help others grow.
-By sharing, you will ultimately impact more people and help others reach their God-given potential.
+By sharing, you will ultimately impact more people and help other runners reach their God-given potential for the greater good.

 Photo: Anna Brooks-Thomas